EducationComparisonAI DetectionTeachersEducatorsSchools

 If your university already has Turnitin, use it.
 It's integrated, it's accurate on fully AI-generated text, and it's free to you.

 No detector should be used alone.
 Every tool has false positives.
 Every tool misses some AI text.
 Use detection as one signal alongside your knowledge of the student, their previous work, and a follow-up conversation.
+If you want to understand how a given score gets calculated before you trust it, isitai.co.uk/methodology documents what the detector measures and where it can be wrong.
+For a deeper look at the accuracy and limitations of every major detector, see how accurate AI detectors actually are in 2026.

 Try it yourself

-Is It AI? is free to try — paste any text and see flagged passages with plain English explanations.
+Is It AI? is free to try, paste any text and see flagged passages with plain English explanations.
 No account required.

 Try Is It AI?